vgarciac/if_challenge/LaneObject/README.md

 <p align="center" width="100%">
 <img width="80%" src="results/polylines.jpg"> </p>

 For the rest of the iterations, it is no longer necessary to recalculate the beginning of the line to perform a search with sliding windows.
-Instead, a search is performed considering the region near to the line detected in the previous step.
+Instead, a search is performed considering the region near to the line obtained in the previous step.
 This step improves the performance of the algorithm by being able to detect all points of the line in a single iteration.

 #### <center> **Search window based on previous line** </center>
 <p align="center" width="100%">
 <img width="80%" src="results/mask_zone.jpg"> </p>

 Finally, the detected line as well as the track are drawn and retransformed into the original shape, and finally added to the input image.
-Other important information such as track curvature and distance from the center of the vehicle to the center of the lane are calculated in the final step, and also added to the input image.
+Other important information such as track curvature and distance from the center of the vehicle to the center of the lane are calculated in the final step and also added to the input image.

 # Vehicles detection